Goran58/com.vanderbilt.spc/README.md

 * **Username and Password Events (WS)**.
 Username and password for websockets events from SPC Bridge.
 Default username is ws_user and password ws_pwd.

 #### Panel information
-If communication with the SPC Bridge (and the SPC Panel) was successfully established, a screen with some Panel Information, e.g panel type, model and serial number is shown.
+If Homey succeeded to establish a connection to the SPC Bridge (and the SPC Panel), a screen with some Panel Information, e.g panel type, model and serial number is shown.
 The screen is also listing the SPC zones with names and types.

-Click the **Add panel** button to add the Panel device to Homey.
+Click the **Add panel** button to complete the adding sequence.

 ### Adding alarm area devices
 After you have added the Panel device you can optionally add a *virtual* device for each Alarm Area defined in the SPC system.
 You need to do this if you would like to use area arm modes and alarm states as triggers, conditions or actions in Homey Flows.

 ### Adding sensor devices
-After you have added the Panel device you can also add a device for each alarm zone (input) defined in the SPC system, that you would like to use in Homey.
-You can sort the zones in follwing categories:
+After you have added the Panel device you can also add a device for each alarm zone (input) defined in the SPC system.
+You can assign the zones follwing categories:

 * Door Sensor
 * Window Sensor
 * Motion Sensor
 * Smoke Detector

-Zones defined in SPC of type **fire** are only selectable as **Smoke Detector**.
+Zones that are of type **fire** in SPC are only selectable as **Smoke Detector**.
 Other zone types can be added either as door, window or motion sensors.

 ### Device control and Flows
 When it is allowed in the SPC Panel configuration, it is possible to fullset (arm), partset A, partset B or unset (disarm) the panel or area.
 This can be done either via a Flow, or directly via the device control.
 Arm modes, alarm states, zone states and status are also possible to use as triggers and conditions in Flows .